العربية 中文 русский Français

 Vectors and their applications; an introduction to the physical laws of electricity and magnetism, leading to an explanation of the generation of electromagnetic waves and some basic ideas in communication theory.
 Electric charge and Coulomb's law, electric fields, potential differences, capacitance, dielectrics and relative permittivity, electric current, resistance, Ohm's law, superconductivity, DC circuits and Kirchhoffs laws, magnetic fields and forces, electromagnetic waves and the EM spectrum, carrier waves, modulation and bandwidth.
 Waves; reflection and refraction; interference; diffraction; polarization; optical instruments; quantum physics; waves and particles; atomic physics; the Bohr atom.

-The 103 course provides an introduction to basic chemistry through topics applicable to engineering courses.
+The 103 course introduces basic chemistry through topics applicable to engineering courses.
 Fundamentals: nomenclature and stoichiometry.
 Atomic theory, bonding and structure.
 Properties of matter.
 Reactions: thermochemistry, thermo dynamics, chemical equilibria, acid base equilibria and kinetics.
 Introductory organic chemistry.
 Environmental chemistry: pollution and pollution control.
 Electrochemistry: redox, galvanic cells, electrolysis and corrosion.
 Chemical basis of engineering materials such as metals, semiconductors, polymers, fuels, adhesives, concrete.

 Stress on a section, concept of stress-strain relationship and Hooke's Law.
 Torsion of shafts and hollow sections.
 Problems in bending and stress of beams.
 Analysis of plane stress and plane strain, combined stresses.
-Elasticity and plasticity for metals, and inelastic behaviour of non metals.
+Elasticity and plasticity for metals, and inelastic behavior of nonmetals.
 Failure theories.
 Beam deflections and simple column buckling.
 Thermal stresses and strain energy concept.
 Experimental techniques.
 Recommended minimum preparation is Engineering Mechanics (Statics), Engineering Mathematics and Engineering Materials.

 This subject is designed to introduce elementary fluid mechanics concepts for biomedical, civil, environmental, materials, mechanical, mechatronics and mining engineers.
 The topics include fluid properties, hydrostatics, manometry, Bernoulli's, mass, energy and momentum equations and their applications, dimensional analysis, fluid flow in pipes, pipe friction losses and fluid flow measurements.
 The lecture components will be complemented with workshops and laboratory classes.
 This subject intends to provide a working knowledge to solve simple fluid flow problems in the various branches of engineering.
 Students are assumed to have knowledge of 1st year engineering mathematics.